ProtenusInc/spring-code-challenge/README.md

  * Medical record number
  * State (e.g. CA, MD, NY)

-#### 2. Create a Spring Repository to Manage Patients
+#### 2. Create Endpoints to Manage Patients
-Create a Spring Data repository that exposes the Patient Mongo collection.
+Create a set of endpoints that provide CRUD operations against Patients.
 We want to access/modify patients in the following ways:

  * Insert a new patient
  * Modify an existing patient by id
  * View all patients
  * View a patient by id
- * View a patient by medical record number

 **TIP**: With this completed you should be able to test out your application with a REST tester: